 Where to Go Apple Picking in New York

 1. Wilkens Fruit & Fir Farm, in Yorktown Heights, is so close to the city you can pick your apples and be home for lunch.
 But carve out time for the farm market cider pressed on site and homemade pies.
-Pick-your-own pumpkin AND apples.
-They have some unusual varieties of apples, like Gravenstein and Wolf River.
-Keep this place in mind for choose and cut Christmas trees!
+Here you can pick-your-own apples, peaches and pumpkins.
+Look for unusual varieties of apples, like Gravenstein and Wolf River.
+There is also a corn maze.
+In December, choose and cut Christmas trees.
+Open late August through mid-December.
 Dogs are not allowed.

 2. Harvest Moon Farm & Orchard, in North Salem, has a large farm stand with cider donuts, six varieties of apples to pick and a corn maze.
-You can take to Metro-North Croton Falls, perfect for car-free New Yorkers or city visitors.
+Before apple picking season, you can pick your own peaches.
+You can take Metro-North to Croton Falls, perfect for car-free New Yorkers or city visitors.

 3. Dr. Davies Farm, in Congers, has over 4,000 apple trees with 20 varieties.
+You should make a reservation for apple picking; walk-ins are limited.
+Everyone who enters the orchard has to buy an apple bag.
 There are hayrides, a pumpkin patch and corn maze.
 On weekends, you can get homemade cider donuts and apple pies.
 Leashed friendly dogs are welcome; my dog, Karat, has explored the apple scented orchard with us.
 Cash only.

-4. The Orchards of Concklin is a family owned and operated apple orchard in Rockland Country that has been around for over 10 generations.
-Anyone over age three picking apples has to buy a 1/2 peck bag for $11.
+4. The Orchards of Concklin is a family-owned and operated apple orchard in Rockland Country that has been around for over 10 generations.
+Anyone over age three picking apples has to buy at least a 1/2 peck bag.
 The market has pies, cider donuts and pressed apple cider.

 Where to Go Apple Picking in New Jersey

-8. Demarest Farms, in Hillsdale, is one of the few places that charges you to pick.
+8. Demarest Farms, in Hillsdale, requires a reservation and charges you to pick.
 The $7 (for ages 2 and up) covers parking, entrance to the orchard, hay wagon ride, two petting zoos, adventure playground and wooden play set.
 An empty bag, which holds about 10 pounds of apples, is an additional $12.

 Apple Picking in Long Island (yes, still New York)